-How can you prepare your child for the arrival of their new sibling?
+How to prepare your child for this

 Are you concerned about the effect your baby will have on your current child(ren) and what you can do to make that an easier transition for all of you?
 It’s no secret that many mother’s feel anxious about leaving their other child(ren) when they are going to be away from them to give birth to their latest baby.
 Not knowing the time you will be away from home, especially if your other child(ren) are still very young and unable to fully grasp the concept of a new sibling.

-Strong and loving relationship before
+Strong and loving relationship before a new sibling

 Although your child may have a difficult time adjusting with your absence it is important to ensure he/she feels loved and adored before you leave.
 Sometimes people think creating distance beforehand will help the child to adjust somewhat but it isn’t the case.
 Keep close and you will keep your connection as soon as you return home.